14.5 Plinths

 What needs consent

-- Constructing a reinforced concrete base (not designed or reviewed by a Chartered Professional Engineer) for several stainless steel holding vats in a winery.
+- An owner wants to construct a reinforced concrete base (not designed or reviewed by a Chartered Professional Engineer) for several stainless steel holding vats in a winery.
 A building consent is required because the design was neither designed nor reviewed by a Chartered Professional Engineer.